ad0409/open-laboratory-environment/README.md

 - [x] setup connection between UP2 and Ulti
-- [x] code some schedules for the Ulti to go
+- [x] code some schedules for the Ulti
 - [ ] implement sensor and data logging